cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

-# Running Bulwark
+# Running CRyptoCrowd

-There are two variations of the bulwark program available; one with a graphical user interface (usually referred to as just bulwark), and a 'headless' version (called [They are completely compatible with each other, and take the same command-line arguments, read the same configuration file, and read and write the same data files.
-You can run one copy of either bulwark or bulwarkd on your system at a time (if you accidentally try to launch another, the copy will let you know that bulwark or bulwarkd is already running and will exit).
+There are two variations of the cryptocrowd program available; one with a graphical user interface (usually referred to as just cryptocrowd), and a 'headless' version (called [They are completely compatible with each other, and take the same command-line arguments, read the same configuration file, and read and write the same data files.
+You can run one copy of either cryptocrowd or bulwarkd on your system at a time (if you accidentally try to launch another, the copy will let you know that cryptocrowd or bulwarkd is already running and will exit).

 # Linux Quickstart